-Future developments - best value
+Current developments - best value

-- 12. Audit Scotland is continuing to develop its approach to the audit of best value and continuous improvement in the wider public sector, including NHSScotland.
-Best value (BV) duties apply across the public sector.
+- 13. Audit Scotland is continuing to develop its approach to the audit of best value and continuous improvement in the wider public sector, including NHSScotland.
+Best Value (BV) duties apply across the public sector.
 In the health service, all NHS board chief executives and the chief executive of NHSS are accountable for the delivery of BV.
-Work carried out by auditors under the PRF will help inform audit work on BV. - 13.
-We intend to adopt an audit framework that is consistent across local government, central government and health, although the application will vary to reflect the differing accountability arrangements.
+Work carried out by auditors under the PRF will help inform audit work on BV. - 14.
+There have been significant developments in Audit Scotland's approach to the audit of Best Value since the last PRF in October 2008.
+Audit Scotland has developed the Best Value 2 approach in local government, and the principles of this approach are being extended into the Health and Central Government sectors.
+We are adopting a Best Value audit framework that is consistent across all sectors, although the application will vary to reflect the differing accountability arrangements.
 This will focus on the corporate function of a public body and an assessment of its performance (Exhibit 1).